JordanFrecon/jordanfrecon.github.io/_projects/(1) Piecewise multifractality.md

 ---
-name: Inhomgeneous Scale Invariance
+name: Piecewise Multifractality
 tools: [Multifractal, Segmentation]
 image: https://jordanfrecon.github.io/images/piecewiseMF.png
-description: This project has an individual showcase page, not just a direct link to the project site or repo.
-Now you have more space to describe your awesome project!
+description: This project deals with the case where the scale invariance properties are inhomogenous in time or in space.
 ---

 # Piecewise Multifractality Project